olivervoros/webshippy-tech-task/README.md

 Send us the url of the GitHub repository.

 ## Service
-"Get fulfillable orders" service returns the fulfillable orders by the input stock parameter sorted by priority and created date.
+"Get fulfillable orders" service returns the fulfillable orders by the stock stock parameter sorted by priority and created date.
 An order is fulfillable if product stock is greater than or equal to ordered quantity.
 Orders are stored in csv, attached in `order.csv`